 Growth at Any Cost Is Out, Disciplined Growth Is In

-The startup market has gotten significantly tighter this year, as market volatility and the looming possibility of recession weigh on investors’ minds.
+The startup market has gotten significantly tighter lately, as market volatility and the looming possibility of recession weigh on investors’ minds.
 Tech IPOs have fallen to 2008 levels, and the dollar amount raised through IPOs is the lowest it’s been since the first dot-com boom (and bust) in 2000.

 In this environment, venture capital is no longer easy to raise.
 But that doesn’t mean you can’t be successful.
 I’m a founder who raised venture capital early on, but then partnered with a growth-oriented, majority-control investor after that.
 My experiences are instructive in the current market environment, as pivots like ours could actually be a good thing for many businesses right now.

 I started my company ClearCare in early 2011, at a time when the fundraising environment was still challenging following the 2008 Great Recession.
 Like many entrepreneurs, my business idea arose from a personal pain point.
 I was watching my grandmother need increasing levels of home care, and I saw just how hard it was to get any transparency into the care she was receiving, let alone ensure that care was of the highest quality.
 I founded ClearCare with a goal of creating that transparency into home care for both families and the agencies.
 We quickly moved to add a full suite of business-management software for those agencies, who became our core clients.